 What is iPlayer?

 The iPlayer is the BBC's streaming service that was launched on Christmas Day in 2007.
 It's an easy way to catch-up on television shows you've missed.
+It is available as a website or an app for phones, tablets, smart TVs and other devices.

 How much data does the iPlayer use?